 - Climbing the Cliffs of Insanity: Anakin and Obi-Wan have to descend a cliff face to find the cure.
 They can't use the vines because the plants are hostile.

-- Curse Cut Short:Anakin: That's a load of s-
+- Curse Cut Short:Anakin: If you ask me, that sounds like a load of s-

 Anakin: That's one word for it.